Common Anesthesia Side Effects: What to Expect

 This list would appear to include almost every kind of surgery.
 Even in the few kinds of surgery not included, there are additional, unavoidable factors such as the such as use of narcotic and gas medications that contribute to PONV.
-So if we can't change many of these risk factors what can we do about PONV?
+So if we can't change many of these risk factors, what can we do about this particularly unpleasant side effect?

-- Talk with your doctors.
-Follow pre-op instructions about not eating and tell your anesthesiologist or the pre-op nurse about your risk factors (they will probably ask anyway).
+- Talk to your doctors.
+Follow pre-op instructions about not eating.
+Tell your anesthesiologist or the pre-op nurse about your risk factors (they will probably ask anyway).
 Also be sure to follow post-op instructions to the letter.

 - Liquid diet.
-Some people prefer to stay on liquid diets for the first day after anesthesia, and if you have had abdominal or gastrointestinal surgery, your diet will be restricted as ordered by your surgeon and advanced at their discretion.
+Some people prefer to stay on liquid diets for the first day after anesthesia.
+If you have had abdominal or gastrointestinal surgery, your diet will be restricted as ordered by your surgeon and advanced at their discretion.

 - Hydration.
 We also try to make sure you are properly hydrated, especially if you have gone a long period of time before your surgery without liquids.